Shaping business into the future

 Innovative income streams

 Crowdfunding is no longer a novel idea for startups.
 It’s a legitimate way to acquire funds for new products and to propel new ideas.
-Crowdfunding gives your client and consumer insight into your product and service at the early stages of development.
+Crowdfunding gives clients and consumers insight into your product or service at the early stages of development.

-The sharing economy also encourages ongoing small payments, instead of bigger one-off purchases.
-People are choosing to share cars rather than own them, stream services rather than buy DVDs, and so on.
-This changes revenue streams to be slow and steady.
+The sharing economy also encourages ongoing small payments, rather than relying on one-off transactions.
+People are choosing to share cars rather than own them, stream services instead of purchasing digital downloads and so on.
+This shift transforms revenue streams into a more stable and consistent flow.